TimIsbarn/mrab-regex/README.rst

 The ``ENHANCEMATCH`` flag makes fuzzy matching attempt to improve the fit of the next match that it finds.

 The ``BESTMATCH`` flag makes fuzzy matching search for the best match instead of the next match.

+The ``CODE`` flag allows evaluation of embedded code during parsing.
+It also acts as a global flag for execution of code during matching.

+The ``NO_CODE`` flag ignores all embedded code after parsing, this does not prevent evaluating code during parsing.

+The ``HALT_TIMER`` flag ignores the time spent executing embedded code for measuring the timeout.

 Old vs new behaviour
 --------------------